h-octocat/BeePro/README.md

 # BeePro
 A suite of spelling bee tools that won me the Manhattan spelling bee.
 Get the full story at henryks.net.

+## Features
+BeePro comes with three python scripts: study, test, and removedupes.

+Removedupes.py does as the name suggests, removing duplicate words in a text file.

+Study.py helps you study a list of words.
+It will tell you how to spell a word, read it multiple times, and give you its definition.
+Then, it will ask you how to spell it.

+Test.py drills you on all the words, reading them and asking you to spell them.
+It has the option to save the words you got wrong in a seperate file at the end.

 ## Setup
 BeePro is only compatible with Windows, MacOS, and Linux.
 Other operating systems won't be able to fully run BeePro.